AhnafNabil/poridhi.io.intern/kubernetes-the-hard-way/lab-5/README.md

 EOF
 ```

+The controller manager is responsible for maintaining the desired state of the cluster, managing controllers like node, pod, and service controllers.

 ### Configure the Kubernetes Scheduler

-Move the `kube-scheduler` kubeconfig into place:
+**Move the `kube-scheduler` kubeconfig into place:**

 ```bash
 sudo mv kube-scheduler.kubeconfig /var/lib/kubernetes/
 ```

-Create the `kube-scheduler.yaml` configuration file:
+**Create the `kube-scheduler.yaml` configuration file:**

 ```yaml
 cat <<EOF | sudo tee /etc/kubernetes/config/kube-scheduler.yaml